rheeca/farm-game/README.md

 #### Right-click mouse
 * Interact with objects, plants and animals on the map
 #### Number keys (1-9)
-* Can be used to equip items from the backpack; clicking on the backpack slot with the mouse also equips the item
+* Can be used to equip items from the backpack; clicking on the backpack slot with the mouse also equips the item.
+The delete button on the right deletes the currently equipped item.

 ## How to play
 * Start by choosing a character.